donstenzel/hypertext.ua/README.md

 ---

+[`http.ua`](http.ua) contains request/response and parsing related functions.

 [`utils.ua`](utils.ua) holds a couple of functions which are used across files, or don't really belong to any other component.

 [`lib.ua`](lib.ua) simply exposes the server, html generation and utils.

+### Example site

-[`website.ua`](website.ua) contains things specific to the website, not intended for outside usage beyond being an example.
+[`website.ua`](website.ua) contains things specific to an example website.

-[`database.ua`](database.ua) contains table schemas and a helper function for pages using the database.
+[`database.ua`](database.ua) contains table schemas and exposes my Uiqlite fork for pages using a database.
+The database used is [chinook.db](https://github.com/lerocha/chinook-database)

+[`components.ua`](components.ua) are some custom tags used in the website.

+### Notes

+Paths may be system specific for now, but it should be limited to things related to the website example, not the library code.

+Some of the macro stuff is kinda insane lol.
+I think some sort of interface system would make this a lot nicer.
+If each page was just an implementation of an interface, the server could just use the relevant functions by loading the file as a concretization of the abstract module.